ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Get down to safe house with magnifying glass
 - [ ] See if there is something that points to opening a cabinet in the Archive
 - [ ] See if there is something that points to the grill in the Patio
-- [ ] See if there is something that points to the
+- [ ] See if there is something that points to the washing machine in the Laundry